|

 listen.
 This monumental, extremely well organized,

-thorough and detailed work describes what will happen
+thorough and detailed work describes (based on IPCC

 New